fofr/sam-and-paul.com/source/_posts/mali-losinj-croatia.md

 After salmon and eggs we took another walk along the coast, this time turning left and going South.
 The paved walkway, with its built in lights, becomes a gravel track that hugs the coast.
 A small church, Crkvica Navještenja Blažene Djevice Marije, looks out into the bay, and just beyond is Lanterna, a restaurant and grill.

+{% figure mali-losinj-50.jpg portrait %}
+Paul and Conway on a hot walk along the coast
+{% endfigure %}

 We pushed onwards in the 30C heat, seeking shade where the pine offered it, and using a little battery powered fan to keep Conway cool.

 We stopped at Hotel Aurora for cola and ice cream.
 Two kids drove around a toy car with glee, reversing into trees and giggling with every bump, Conway watched them and showed his wide beam grin that woos all that meet him.

 On the return trip we stopped to eat at Lanterna.
 Beneath the shade of a parasol and with the endless sea stretching out in front of us, we shared an octopus salad, flat bread and duved rice.
 Conway played with the little plastic packets the cutlery arrived in, crushing them in his tiny hands and staring intently with his mother’s concentration face.

+{% figure mali-losinj-27.jpg landscape %}
+The view from Lanterna
+{% endfigure %}

 After we’d fed, and after he’d fed, he slept in the buggy.
 We moved on and parked up at a bench in the shade besides the water.
 With Hotel Bellevue in the distance and the water gently rippling in a cooling breeze, we rested, soaking up all the tranquility on offer.